urbo425/dwa/README.md

-# Application for managing multiple websites
+# Dynamic Website Application

-This application acts as a template for managing websites that use much of the same back-end.
+This application acts as a template for managing multiple websites that use much of the same back-end.

 # BaseSite.php